 The best welcome emails have something in common: Short and to the point.

 Don't overload new members by sending too much information.
-The average recipient spends 20 seconds scanning an email.
+The average recipient spends welcome emails.
+The following subjects often yield positive results:

+20 seconds scanning an email.
 Make your message count by focusing on welcoming them.
 It should be no more than a few paragraphs.
 Have too much to say for one email?
-Consider a series of welcome emails.
+Consider a series of